What to back up

 - Date-time.
 If you know that all important files are newer than a certain date-time and unneeded files have an older date, use "Add only files newer than" option.

-With the ABE you're free to use any combination of methods above to select files to be protected.
+With the Backup Tool you're free to use any combination of methods above to select files to be protected.